Dock Cleats: The Ultimate Guide to Keep Your Boat Secure and Close at Hand

 In addition to docks, they're also a great "quick stop" for smaller boats (like kayaks).
 They also often come in both nylon or metal, so take your pick.

 Clam Dock Cleats

-Clam cleats, much like zig zag cleats, are just for temporary tie offs and not meant for overnight stays at your buddy's lake house.Only meant for small boats just stopping by for a quick jaunt.
+Clam cleats, much like zig zag cleats, are just for temporary tie-offs and not meant for overnight stays at your buddy's lake house.
+They're only meant for small boats just stopping by for a quick jaunt.

 You pull the rope through and the pressure builds up and traps the rope.
 Basically, the rope can't go through it one way, but is pulled out the other way.